univault-org/md-next/PAI_Training/Theory/harmonic-pai-physical-implementation.md

 ## References and Further Reading

-[This groundbreaking implementation work builds upon our theoretical foundation "Survival Instinct and Convex Optimization: Mathematical Foundations for Conscious Superintelligence" and the extensive phase-wave computing research published in our Updates series.
+[This foundational implementation work builds upon our theoretical foundation "Survival Instinct and Convex Optimization: Mathematical Foundations for Conscious Superintelligence" and the extensive phase-wave computing research published in our Updates series.
 As this field develops rapidly, we will maintain updated references and collaborative opportunities through the Harmonic PAI Research Initiative.]

 ## Acknowledgments